marmelab/react-admin/docs/Authentication.md

 export default withRouter(MyPage);
 ```
+{% endraw %}

 The `<Restricted>` component calls the `authClient` function with `AUTH_CHECK` and `authParams`.
 If the response is a fulfilled promise, the child component is rendered.
-If the response is a rejected priomise, `<Restricted>` redirects to the login form.
+If the response is a rejected promise, `<Restricted>` redirects to the login form.
 Upon successful login, the user is redirected to the initial location (that's why it's necessary to get the location from the router).